Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-However, viral infections probably play a comorbid role.
-Thus, associations with Epstein-Barr virus infection have been described (serological EBV detection and PCR detection of EBV antigen in lesional tissue), as well as (much less frequently) with herpes simplex virus infection.
+Hydroa vacciniforme and EBV: Viral infections probably play a comorbid role.
+Associations with an Epstein-Barr virus infection have been described (serologic EBV detection and PCR detection of EBV antigen in lesional tissue), as well as (much more rarely) with a herpes simplex virus infection.
+Based on these findings, hydroa vacciniforme (HV) is now classified by many authors as a (benign) cutaneous variant subgroup of Epstein-Barr virus (EBV)-associated T/NK lymphoproliferative diseases (LPDs).

 ManifestationThis section has been translated automatically.